kislyuk/watchtower/README.rst

 - 8 retry attempts with exponential backoff

 This means watchtower will attempt to send your log batch 8 times over the course of FIXME seconds.
 If all attempts fail, watchotwer will give up and print a warning to stderr that the log batch was lost.
-If you want to use a different configuration, you can supply one to the handler as follows:
+If you want to use a custom configuration (for example, to increase the number of retries), you can supply one to the handler as shown in the following example:

 .. code-block:: python